Are you struggling with the task of setting IT budgets for the New Year?

 Organizations are becoming consumers of technology rather than owners.
-It wasn’t long ago that technology budgeting included time spent figuring out what technology to purchase, who is going to construct the necessary technology, and who is going to operate and service it.
+It wasn’t long ago that IT budgeting included time spent figuring out what technology to purchase, who is going to construct the necessary technology, and who is going to operate and service it.
 Now, with cloud computing and software, the lifecycle of bringing new technology into the organization has been cut immensely.
 Organizations no longer have to allocate funds for purchasing and housing equipment.
-The strategic decision-making process has been reduced to researching which technology can be procured on a subscription basis.
+The strategic decision-making budgeting process has been reduced to researching which technology can be procured on a subscription basis.

 The cost to obtain the preferred technology is reaching an all-time low.
 Over the past few years, the cost to secure the top of the line technology has dropped considerably and is now at a low enough cost for many small to midsized organizations to afford.
 Technology like cloud computing has opened a lot of doors for many organizations to use advanced systems to increase efficiency and cut costs.
 Organizations have begun to understand the affordability of desirable technology is more attainable, and it’s removing barriers to entry for a lot of companies.

 In addition to outsourcing the technology, organizations are beginning to outsource specific roles and functions of the IT department.
 Although certain organizations will always have in-house IT departments, many small to mid-sized organizations are utilizing consultants and third-party services to cover functions like data center hosting, customer service desks, email management, and user training.

 How Much Should You Budget for Technology Costs?